This is how electroplating works.

 Film Brush plating

-Thanks to state-of-the-art spot technology contact strips can now be selectively plated requiring only minor effort.
-Depending on requirement and material, we choose the correct application of our spot technique family, either the micro spot technique, the macro spot technique or the so-called MPP (MicroPrecisionPlating) technique.
+Thanks to state-of-the-art spot plating technology contact strips can now be selectively plated requiring only minor effort.
+Depending on requirement and material, we choose the correct application of our spot plating family, either the micro spot plating, the macro spot plating or the so-called MPP (MicroPrecisionPlating) technique.